Toxicology: Toxicology as a profession

-A toxicologist is a scientist or medical personnel who specializes in the study of symptoms, mechanisms, treatments and detection of venoms and toxins; especially the poisoning of people.
+A toxicologist is a scientist or medical personnel who specializes in the study of chemicals to determine if they are harmful to living organisms.
+They may analyze symptoms, mechanisms, treatments and detection of venoms and toxins; especially the poisoning of people.
+There are several types of toxicologist including medical, academic and non-profit.

 Requirements

 To work as a toxicologist one should obtain a degree in toxicology or a related degree like biology, chemistry, pharmacology or biochemistry.
 Bachelor's degree programs in toxicology cover the chemical makeup of toxins and their effects on biochemistry, physiology and ecology.
 After introductory life science courses are complete, students typically enroll in labs and apply toxicology principles to research and other studies.
 Advanced students delve into specific sectors, like the pharmaceutical industry or law enforcement, which apply methods of toxicology in their work.
 The Society of Toxicology (SOT) recommends that undergraduates in postsecondary schools that do not offer a bachelor's degree in toxicology consider attaining a degree in biology or chemistry.
 Additionally, the SOT advises aspiring toxicologists to take statistics and mathematics courses, as well as gain laboratory experience through lab courses, student research projects and internships.
+In the USA, Medical Toxicologists complete residency training such as in Emergency Medicine, Pediatrics or Internal Medicine, followed by fellowship in Medical Toxicology and eventual certification by the American College of Medical Toxicology (ACMT).